-Solar panels in a large Indian field at sunset for an article about India clean energy reaching a record 30 percent of utility electricity.
+Solar panels in a field at sunset in India for an article about India clean energy reaching a record 30% of utility electricity

 India’s clean energy hits a record 30% of utility electricity for the first time

-For the first time in India’s history, clean energy is generating more than 30% of the country’s utility electricity.
-In the first half of 2025 C.E., Indian power plants produced a record 236 TWh of clean electricity — a 20% increase over the same period in 2024 C.E.
-The surge was large enough to push fossil fuel consumption down by 4%, even as the country’s overall electricity demand continued to grow.
+In the first half of 2025 C.E., India crossed a threshold that once seemed years away: clean energy sources generated more than 30% of the country’s utility electricity.
+Indian power plants produced a record 236 TWh of clean electricity — a 20% jump over the same period in 2024 C.E.
+That surge was large enough to push fossil fuel consumption down by 4%, even as overall electricity demand kept rising.

 At a glance

-• India clean energy: Record 236 TWh of clean electricity generated in the first half of 2025 C.E., a 20% year-over-year increase driven primarily by wind and solar expansion.
+• India clean energy: A record 236 TWh of clean electricity was generated in the first half of 2025 C.E., a 20% year-over-year increase driven primarily by wind and solar expansion.

 • Fossil fuel reduction: Despite rising electricity demand, India cut fossil fuel power generation by 4% — the direct result of renewable capacity coming online faster than consumption is growing.